 |Date of decision||Name||Role (e.g., Athlete/ coach)||Rule violation||Substance||Sanction||Ban commenced||Ban ends||Full decision (link to case)|

 Note: if the athlete or other person is a minor, no publication is required.

 A full list of all Athlete Support Personnel who are currently suspended from working with athletes or other persons can be found on WADA’s Prohibited Association List.

 What is TUE?
 Athletes may have illnesses or conditions that require them to take medications or undergo procedures.
 If the medication or method an athlete is required to use to treat an illness or condition is prohibited as per the World Anti-Doping Agency’s (WADA) Prohibited List a TUE may give that athlete the authorization to use that substance or method while competing without invoking an anti-doping rule violation (ADRV) and applicable sanction.
 Please see the complete TUE Q&A for more info.

 All athletes in the IOF Registered Testing Pool, and all athletes taking part in IOF Major Events (in this context: World Cup, Senior World Championships, Junior World Championships, Senior Regional Championships, in any of the recognised disciplines) and needing any medication/treatment that is on the WADA Prohibited list, must apply for a TUE from the IOF.
 (Other athletes should apply to their National Anti-Doping Organisation.)

 The IOF has delegated responsibility for all TUE applications to the International Testing Agency (ITA).
 This means that the ITA is now fully responsible for the TUE application process for all international-level athletes that fall under the IOF’s jurisdiction.
 Here you can download the TUE form.
 More information about how, when and where to apply for a TUE can be found on the ITA’s website.
-Or below in this site.

 Note: when submitting an TUE Application, all documentation must be submitted in English.